StudiesStudying Social Anthropology in Basel

-Anthropology asks what being and becoming human means across different social, cultural and historical contexts.
+Social anthropology asks what being and becoming human means across different social, cultural and historical contexts.
 It asks: How do people inhabit the global order through particular local worlds?
 This requires anthropologists to exercise their imagination and decenter common understandings of social relations, economic livelihoods and political power, among other things.
 They must thus strive to broaden the possible ways of perceiving and conceiving key challenges of our times.

 Prerequisites

-The most important prerequisite for studying anthropology is a genuine interest in everyday life and its social and historical contexts.
+The most important prerequisite for studying social anthropology is a genuine interest in everyday life and its social and historical contexts.

 Good English skills are expected and will be further developed as part of the program.